-It seems like a strange way to talk about what belief is by starting with unbelief, but please stay with us for a minute.
+It seems strange to talk about “belief” by starting with unbelief, but please stay with us for a minute.

 Those who follow a religion think they are part of an exclusive group.
 But this need not be a dividing issue.
-The reality is we are all going to Hell in someone else’s religion.
+We are all going to Hell in someone else’s religion.
 To follow one God is to reject all the others.
 To believe or not to believe is simply a matter of numbers.
 The Atheist has one God fewer than the believer.

 1) Remaining Open-Minded

 A skeptical mindset requires creditable evidence.
 Unbelief helps you remain neutral.
 It keeps you from forming an opinion, and not taking a position keeps you from tainting the evidence.
 If you take a position, you are more likely to give weight to anything supporting the position you’ve already taken.

 So, one of the main consequences of unbelief is unencumbered thinking.
 The world needs more freethinkers who ask, why do I believe this?
 You can change the reasons to believe in aligning with the new data.

 2) Less Likely to Retain Incorrect Assumptions

 If you aren’t married to a position, it is much easier to see the facts and evidence that help you formulate more accurate conclusions.
 You don’t hold onto them; they are a temporary stop on the way to a better understanding.